SimpleCodeByElmir/DevOps/Linux_System/README.md

 ## Part 2.
 Creating a user

-`-` An installed system is a good thing, but what if someone else uses it?
-I'll teach you how to create a new user.

 **== Task ==**

 ##### Create a user other than the one created during installation.
 The user must have permission to read logs from the /var/log folder.